Adventures In Audio

 Free stuff is, generally, poorly made, or it has some "strings attached" to it.

-MrSKAGNASTY: No
+@MrSKAGNASTY: No

-meis 18mofo: yes but food, shelter and a good standart of life should be free too, as long as we're stuck in capitalism you are devaluing the labour of your fellow worker if you work for free.
+@meis18mofo77: yes but food, shelter and a good standart of life should be free too, as long as we're stuck in capitalism you are devaluing the labour of your fellow worker if you work for free.

-sides up: Except for maybe the Commissioner of the National Football League, creative artists or show biz people get paid better than anyone.
+@sidesup8286: Except for maybe the Commissioner of the National Football League, creative artists or show biz people get paid better than anyone.
 Anyone major, who is involved in entertainment gets paid royally.
 Like the old song goes "There's No Business Like Show Business."
 Artist should be paid for their work, even if making music is a lot less like what we think of as work; like working in a factory for instance.
 It takes time and effort.
 Maybe each singer and musician should have to sign something saying that their music is free to charities and benefits them.
 Or if not, don't sign it.

 Most people think of music making as play; more than work.